shayes20/Tutorial/tutorial.md

     tasks.push(taskToAdd)
 ```

-To remove a task from the tasks object, use the splice function, where index is the position of the task in the object and count is how many items you want to remove.
+To remove a task from the tasks array, use the splice function, where index is the position of the task in the array and count is how many items are to be removed from the array.

 ```javascript

     tasks.splice(index, count)
 ```

-For example, if you wanted to remove the second item in the object the index would be 2 because JavaScript objects are 0 based, meaning the first element is at index 0.
-Only 2 element of the array needs to be removed so the count would be one.
+For example, to remove the second item in the object the index would be 1 because JavaScript arrays are 0 based, meaning the first element is at index 0.
+Only 1 element of the array needs to be removed so the count would be one.

 ```javascript

     tasks.splice(1,1)
 ```

-Now that creating, adding and deleting items from a JavaScript object have been covered, the object needs to be converted into a JSON object.
-To convert an object into a JSON object JSON.stringify(object) is called.
-This function simply turns the object into a string which is then ready to be stored in local storage.
+Now that creating, adding and deleting items from a JavaScript object have been covered, the array needs to be converted into a JSON object.
+To convert an array into a JSON object JSON.stringify(object) is called.
+This function simply turns the object into a string which is then ready to be stored in local storage and used and/or transmitted to be used elsewhere.

 ```javascript

     let jsonString = JSON.stringify(tasks)

 ```
-Local storage also uses key-value pairs to store and retrieve data.
+Local storage also uses key value pairs to store and retrieve data.
 In the example the key will be 'tasks' and the value will be our jsonString variable, which is currently assigned to a string version of the tasks array.

 Security is a vital thing to consider when storing data in local storage, especially given that anyone using the browser on the computer storing the data can look at the data.
-Storing information like passwords, names or any other sensitive information should not be stored here in plain text.
-Avoid storing it in local storage if possible.
+Packets can also be intercepted and read easily if a http connection is being used.
+Storing information like passwords, names or any other sensitive information should not be done in plain text.
+Avoid storing sensitive information in local storage if possible.
 However, it can be done if the data is encrypted.
 See the references for more information on doing this.

 ```javascript

     localStorage.setItem('tasks', jsonString)

 ```
 After this has been executed, verify in the browser if it has been successful.
 In Google Chrome that can be accomplished by going to the application tab in the inspector.
-Once there select local storage from the left hand side to view its contents.
+Once there select local storage from the left-hand side to view its contents.

 ![Setting local storage](localStorageSet.png)

 To retrieve data from local storage, use the getItem(key) function.
-Where the key value is the value set when setItem(key) was called.
+Where the key value is the value set when setItem(key, object) was called.
 In this case it would be 'tasks'.

 ```javascript